 Does autonomous driving demand care?

-In Keeping Autonomous Driving Alive: An Ethnography of Visions, Masculinity & Fragility (leaflet, table of contents + reading sample) Göde Both studies the relationships between researchers and artefacts held together by contested visions.
+In Keeping Autonomous Driving Alive: An Ethnography of Visions, Masculinity & Fragility (leaflet) Göde Both studies the relationships between researchers and artefacts held together by contested visions.
 Drawing on ethnographic fieldwork in a pioneering project in autonomous driving in Germany, he argues we can make sense of technological visions only if we simultaneously grasp the role of care, gender, and narrative in sustaining technological research.

 Instead of focusing on the genesis and expansion of sociotechnical assemblages, the book offers a radically new alternative to the study of visions.
 Building on literature from Science & Technology Studies, Science Communication, and Gender Studies, Göde Both investigates the ambivalence and fragility of technological visions, video demonstrations, and street trials in the hands of researchers invested in self-driving